dharmaanu/jquery-weather-app/README.md

 This terminal window is now running the web server, a second terminal window will need to be opened to run additional terminal commands.

 Step 5.
-Open a web browser, and navigate to [http://localhost:8080](http://localhost:8080).
-The starter web application should load and be usable.
+Open a web browser, and navigate to [http://localhost:3000](http://localhost:300).
+The weather app should load

 Note: This command will run, and then wait for file changes to process updated source code from the **public** folder.
 Webpack does **NOT** exit and return to a terminal prompt.
 Please do not close this terminal window.

-#### To Modify the Web Application

-Step 6.
-Open your favorite text editor (such as [Visual Studio Code](https://code.visualstudio.com)), and modify the files in the **public** folder.
-When file changes are saved, **webpack** will automatically transpile and bundle the application code and assets, and load it into the memory of the web server.
-To see the changes, reload your web browser (live reload is enabled so reloading will probably occur automatically).

-I recommend install the following Visual Studio Code extensions:

-- dbaeumer.vscode-eslint
-- mkaufman.htmlhint
-- DavidAnson.vscode-markdownlint
-- robertohuertasm.vscode-icons

 ### NPM Scripts Command Reference